-Actuarial Assumptions - The total pension liabilities in the June 30, 2014 actuarial valuations were determined using the following actuarial assumptions:
+Actuarial Assumptions - The total pension liabilities in the June 30, 2015 actuarial valuations were determined using the following actuarial assumptions:

-Valuation Date June 30, 2014
+Valuation Date June 30, 2015

-Measurement Date June 30, 2015
+Measurement Date June 30, 2016

 Actuarial Cost Method Entry-Age Normal

 Cost Method

 Actuarial Assumptions:

 Discount Rate 7.65%

 Inflation 2.75%

 Payroll Growth 3.00%

-Projected Salary Increase 3.3% - 14.2% (1)
+Projected Salary Increase (1)

 Investment Rate of Return 7.5% (2)

 Mortality (3)

-- (1) Depending on age, service and type of employment - (2) Net of pension plan investment expenses, including inflation - (3) Derived using CalPERS' membership data for all funds
+- (1) Varies by age and service - (2) Net of pension plan investment expenses, including inflation - (3) Derived using CalPERS' membership data for all funds

-Discount Rate - The discount rate used to measure the total pension liability was 7.50 percent for the Plan.
+Discount Rate - The discount rate used to measure the total pension liability was 7.65 percent for the Plan.
 To determine whether the municipal bond rate should be used in the calculation of a discount rate for the Plan, CalPERS stress tested plans that would most likely result in a discount rate that would be different from the actuarially assumed discount rate.
 Based on the testing, none of the tested plans run out of assets.
-Therefore, the current 7.50 percent discount rate is adequate and the use of the municipal bond rate calculation is not necessary.
-The long term expected discount rate of 7.50 percent will be applied to all plans in the Public Employees Retirement Fund (PERF).
+Therefore, the current 7.65 percent discount rate is adequate and the use of the municipal bond rate calculation is not necessary.
+The long term expected discount rate of 7.65 percent will be applied to all plans in the Public Employees Retirement Fund (PERF).
 The stress test results are presented in a detailed report that can be obtained from the CalPERS website.